Study of $1^{--}$ P wave charmoniumlike and bottomoniumlike tetraquark spectroscopy: THEORETICAL MODEL

 \subsection{Hamiltonian}

 { We study meson and tetraquark systems within the non-relativistic quark model~\cite{Godfrey:1985xj,Schoberl:1986bv,Barnes:2005pb}.
-The Hamiltonian has been widely employed in recent years~\cite{Wang:2021kfv,Wu:2024ocq}, taking the form,
+The Hamiltonian has been widely employed in recent years~\cite{Wang:2021kfv,Wu:2024ocq} and takes the form,

-where $M^{ave}_k$ denotes the spin-averaged mass as $\frac{1}{4}M_{PS}+\frac{3}{4}M_V$. $m_k$ are the constituent quark masses. $\vec \lambda_{i}$ are the quark color operator in SU(3).
-Cornell-like potential and one-gluon-exchange potential are employed as the central potential, taking the form, } where the spin-spin interaction $V_{ss}(r_{ij})$ originates from the one-gluon-exchange potential and takes the form:
+where $M^{ave}_k$ denotes the spin-averaged mass as $\frac{1}{4}M_{PS}+\frac{3}{4}M_V$. $m_k$ are the constituent quark masses. $\vec \lambda_{i}$ is the quark color operator in SU(3).
+The Cornell-like potential and one-gluon-exchange potentials are employed as the central potential, taking the form, } where the spin-spin interaction $V_{ss}(r_{ij})$ originates from the one-gluon-exchange potential and takes the form:

 The spin-orbital interaction $V_{so}(r_{ij})$ takes the form: